Harvard Summer Program in Venice, Italy

 It may seem that questions about human responsibility toward the natural world are new, but there are long-standing traditions within Western philosophy of arguing for ethical behavior in relation to nature, whether to benefit humans or to help non-humans.
 This course offers a critical and historical analysis of selected texts that identify human beings as a distinctively ethical species within the natural world, with particular attention to the emergence of normative theories that rank humans with and against other natural beings.
 Topics include: definitions of wilderness and property; agriculture, industrialization, and consumerism as historic transformations of humanity; social hierarchies based on perceived natural abilities; ideas of natural rights; conservation and environmentalism; and animal rights.
 Readings include Aristotle, Locke, Kant, Rousseau, Bentham, Malthus, Mill, Emerson, Marx, Darwin, Nietzsche, and Singer.
 We also examine how contemporary debates over the human place within nature have continued to cite and critique normative traditions defined in the past.

 - A statement describing your overall academic interests and your reasons for wanting to study in Venice this summer.
-In your statement you should discuss any relevant coursework you have taken and address how you think your experience in Venice will shape your intellectual and social development.
+In your statement, discuss any relevant coursework you have taken and address how you think your experience in Venice will shape your intellectual and social development.

 - Room and breakfast

 - All scheduled excursions and extracurricular activities

 In addition to the program fee, you are responsible for:

 - A health insurance fee (waived if you have US insurance that provides coverage outside the United States)

 - The cost of passports and visas (if the latter is needed)